-Reporting: Case managers are required to report specific, identifiable services for each client on time Dane County Monthly Client Service Report (610 Form).
-This form shallhould be completed and emailed to Dane County Human Services by the tenth day of the following month as specified in the program's contract.
+Reporting: The Dane County Monthly Client Service Report (610 Form) shall be completed and emailed to Dane County Human Services -as specified in the program's contract.
 Electronic documents sent by email must include the standard confidentiality statement.
 Case managers are expected to securely maintain appropriate and up-to-date documentation in support of the monthly reports requested by the County.
 The hours reported on the monthly 610 form for each client shall match/equal the hours of service documented in case notes.
 Closed Case: The client-centered case management program has no time limit for a person to receive services.
 However, cases shall be closed when any of the following events occurs:

-- 1. There is no activity on a client file for a period of one year; or - The client withdraws from the program or no longer needs client-centered case management services; or - 3.
-The client enrolls in a Medicaid Waiver Long-Term Care Program (e.g., COP, CIP, Partnership) or Family Care model; or - 4.
-The client enters an assisted-living facility, nursing home, or CBRF; or - 5.
+- 1. There is no activity on a client file for a period of one year; - 2.
+The client withdraws from the program or no longer needs client-centered case management services; - 3.
+The client enrolls in a Medicaid Waiver Long-Term Care Program (e.g., COP, CIP, Partnership) or Family Care model (e.g., Family Care, Partnership, or IRIS); - 4.
+The client enters an assisted-living facility, nursing home, or CBRF; - 5.
 The client moves to a residence outside of Dane County; or - 6.
 The client dies.